Surgery obstructions from Khovanov homology: Branch sets and width bounds

 \begin{definition} The set of quasi-alternating links $\sQ$ is the smallest set of links containing the trivial knot, and closed under the following relation: if $L$ admits a projection with distinguished crossing $L(\positive)$ so that for which $L(\zero),L(\one)\in\sQ$, then $L=L(\positive)\in\sQ$ as well. \end{definition}

 Ozsv\'ath and Szab\'o show that non-split, alternating links are quasi-alternating, and that $\Br(S^3,L)$ is an L-space whenever $L$ is quasi-alternating \cite{OSz2005-branch}.
-Recall that an L-space is a rational homology sphere $Y$ for which $\rk\HFhat(Y)=|H_1(Y;\bZ)|$ where $\HFhat$ denotes the Heegaard-Floer homology of $Y$ (with $\bF$ coefficients).
+Recall that an L-space is a rational homology sphere $Y$ for which $\rk\HFhat(Y)=|H_1(Y;\bZ)|$ where $\HFhat$ denotes the Heegaard Floer homology of $Y$ (with $\bF$ coefficients).
 Manolescu and Ozsv\'ath have shown that quasi-alternating links are homologically thin \cite{MO2007}, generalizing Lee's result that non-split alternating links are thin \cite{Lee2005}.
-More generally: \begin{proposition} The two-fold branched cover of a thin link is always an L-space.\end{proposition} \begin{proof}When $L$ is a thin link, $\rk\Khred(L)=\det(L)$.
-However, as a result of the spectral sequence relating Khovanov homology and Heegaard-Floer homology for two-fold branched covers, $\det(L)\le\rk\HFhat(\Br(S^3,L))\le\rk\Khred(L)$ \cite[Corollary 1.2]{OSz2005-branch}.
+More generally: \begin{proposition} The two-fold branched cover of a thin link is always an L-space.\end{proposition} \begin{proof}When $L$ is a thin link, $\rk\Khred(L)=\det(L)$ as a consequence of Proposition \ref{prp:Kh-Euler}.
+However, as a result of the spectral sequence relating Khovanov homology and Heegaard Floer homology for two-fold branched covers, $\det(L)\le\rk\HFhat(\Br(S^3,L))\le\rk\Khred(L)$ \cite[Corollary 1.2]{OSz2005-branch}.
 Since $\det(L)=|H_1(\Br(S^3,L);\bZ)|$, the result follows.\end{proof} Note however that the converse is false: the Poincar\'e homology sphere arises as the two-fold branched cover of $10_{124}$ (shown in Figure \ref{fig:Kh-two-examples}).
 This manifold is an L-space with thick branch set.

 Let $M$ be a simple, strongly invertible, knot manifold.
 Suppose $\alpha$ and $\beta$ are a pair of slopes in $\partial M$ with $\alpha\cdot\beta=+1$.
 Fix a compatible representative for the associated quotient tangle $T=(B^3,\tau)$ with the property that $M(\alpha)=\Br(S^3,\tau(\frac{1}{0}))$ and $M(\beta)=\Br(S^3,\tau(0))$.